 Cambridgeshire Young Carers Fund

 The Cambridgeshire Young Carers Fund offers grants to local charities that are providing support to young carers.
-Grants are available between £2,000 and £5,000.
+Grants are available between £5,000 and £30,000.
+Applications will be considered for grants to be awarded over a term of up to three years (e.g. up to £10,000 per year over three years).

 Young carers are children who take on adult responsibilities in the home – cooking, cleaning, looking after siblings while unsupervised, providing physical (washing, dressing and feeding) and mental support to the adult who has to be cared for.
 As well as meeting these demands at home they are expected to do well at school, make friends and have a normal childhood.